sgriff22/WishLinker-client/README.md

 Open the URL that is shown in your terminal inside a browser.

 ### Entering the Site

+⚠️ Before entering the site, make sure you have set up the API server as mentioned above.
+Without the API server running, you will not be able to log in.

 Demo User Credentials:
 - Username:   `meg@ducharme.com`